kjell/mcn-2020-git-haiku/index.md

-Ballet in the air
+White cloud of mist
-quick unexpected frog
+thoughts come - and there is loneliness;
-Since there is no rice
+Stabs the darkness